astropy/SPISEA/joss_paper/paper.md

 - make a star cluster at any age with an unusual IMF and unresolved multiplicity
 - make a spectrum of a star cluster in integrated light

 A more complete description of the code structure, underlying calculations, and available features is provided in Hosek et al. (2020, submitted to AJ).
-Additional details can be found in the [documentation](https://pypopstar.readthedocs.io/en/latest/).
-We also provide jupyter notebooks with a [quick-start tutorial](https://github.com/astropy/PyPopStar/blob/master/docs/Quick_Start_Make_Cluster.ipynb) and additional [user examples](https://github.com/astropy/PyPopStar/tree/master/docs/paper_examples).
+In addition to the [documentation](https://pypopstar.readthedocs.io/en/latest/), we also provide jupyter notebooks with a [quick-start tutorial](https://github.com/astropy/PyPopStar/blob/master/docs/Quick_Start_Make_Cluster.ipynb) and additional [user examples](https://github.com/astropy/PyPopStar/tree/master/docs/paper_examples).

 # Research